defenseunicorns/delivery-aws-iac/doc/adr/0013-opinionated-tofu-aws-wrapper-modules.md

 opinionated deployments.
 While the wrapper module refactor does not require atmos, it's worth understanding its workflow.
 Atmos provides significant guidance for organizing a catalog of reference deployments.

-To use `atmos` to see the data flow for the module refactor.
+[`atmos`](https://atmos.tools) provides some guard rails as we work on the refactor.
+However, there are no requirements for it to be used to consume these modules.
 Note: you'll need AWS creds to run the plan.

 ```
 cd atmos